BilalBudhani/react-native-sleek-loading-indicator/README.md

 ```

 ### Props
 - `text` (Optional) - Custom text can be provided.
 - `loading` (bool | required) - tells the component to show/hide loading indicator.

 ### Roadmap
-- Support for Android.
 - Light theme for dark backgrounds.
 - Animation when component disappears from view.

 ### Contribution Guide
 Feel free to fork the repo, add feature and send me a pull request.

 ### Note from author
 Gimme a buzz [@BilalBudhani](https://twitter.com/BilalBudhani) If you've questions, suggestions or just wanna say Hi.

 ### MIT Licensed